Pedro-Pereira1/sem5pi_23_24_g056_Visualization/Visualization/docs/US_1180/readme.md

 ## 1. Context

 * Backend developed in Sprint A.
-* This task is relative to system user Campus Manager .
+* This task is relative to system user Campus Manager.

 ## 2. Requirements